-It's Banned Books Week, a time to celebrate our rights to free and open access to information: our right to read.
+It's Banned Books Weekopens a new window, a time to celebrate our rights to free and open access to information: our right to read.
 It's sort of a misnomer, as it's nearly impossible to get a book truly banned in the US these days.
 Books often get challenged by members of a community, and school boards and librarians follow a process to determine whether they are "appropriate" for a community or age group, or need to be moved or removed.
-(Find our policy under Collection Development here.)
+(Find our policy under Collection Development hereopens a new window.)

 Sometimes, I feel like these are legitimate concerns: I'd probably make a fuss if my third grader were assigned to read a YA novel with concepts they wouldn't fully be able to understand or process.
 And we have steps for that in most communities in this country.
 But there are other countries, and there have been other times, in which materials have been straight up banned, because of beliefs that the words that came together to make them were obscene, offensive, or even blasphemous.